 Each page displays the required payment or available refund in the top right corner.

 The software provides a review after all sections are completed.
 Users can return to double check items.
 They can also navigate to suggested areas where additional information might be required.

-Users can view PDF copies of their federal returns when they're satisfied with the information they provided, and then they can move on to the state return.
+Users can view PDF copies of their federal returns when they're satisfied with the information they've provided, and they can then move on to the state return.

-OLT offers a variety of direct help choices with its free file version, which are also expanded in the OLT Premium offering.
+OLT offers a variety of direct help options with its Free File version, which are expanded in the OLT Premium offering.
 Users can get contextual help from the Comprehensive Knowledge Base, FAQs, Federal Error Code Help page, and the OLT Top 10 Tax Tips page.
 OLT also provides help line information for the IRS.

-The free file OLT version also offers live chat and email responses seven days a week during tax season.
+The free file OLT version also offers email responses seven days a week during tax season.
 Users who email questions will usually receive a response within 24 to 48 hours.